dralmostright/mysql-repo/grafana-prometheus-mysql/README.md

 ### Install and configure Prometheus

-> - To configure Prometheus we will need to download the [Prometheus Binaries](https://prometheus.io/download/).
-We will be using Linux compatible binaries.
+> - <u> To configure Prometheus we will need to download the [Prometheus Binaries](https://prometheus.io/download/).
+We will be using Linux compatible binaries.</u>

 ```
 [root@watchsrv ~]# wget https://github.com/prometheus/prometheus/releases/download/v2.45.2/prometheus-2.45.2.linux-amd64.tar.gz